zzhangjii/learning-library/ApplicationIntegration-labguide.md

 ### Work a Task As a Store Manager

-57. Put your store manager’s hat back on and review tasks that have been assigned to you in the Workspace by clicking on the *Refresh* icon in the upper-right corner of the *My Tasks* window:
+57. Put your store manager’s hat back on and review tasks that have been assigned to you in the Workspace by clicking on the *Refresh* icon (circular arrow) in the upper-right corner of the *My Tasks* window:

     ![](./media/image102.png)